 Stage 4: Translation of recommendations into candidate KPIs

 Members of the research team (MH, LL and KOD) reviewed the reports from the consensus meetings before translating the agreed key recommendations and outcomes into candidate KPIs; these were then reviewed by remaining members of the research team (RD, DD, RR and SM).
-For each KPI, we generated the following details: title; number; description; rationale; calculation, comprising a numerator divide by a denominator expressed as a percentage.
+For each KPI, we generated the following details: title; number; description; rationale; calculation, comprising a numerator divided by a denominator expressed as a percentage.
 We detailed the numerator and denominator for each KPI, outlining any exceptions (e.g., age, contraindications) where applicable.
 Outcome-related KPIs were framed as outcomes which a recurrent miscarriage clinic/service should report/audit.
 Outcomes related to complications in future pregnancies (e.g. preterm birth, fetal growth restriction, and stillbirth) were included, given that recurrent miscarriage is an important indicator for such complications , not that they indicate quality of recurrent miscarriage care per se.
 We considered the potential for KPIs to be integrated into existing coding and data systems; however, participants highlighted that the data collection systems within the Irish health system were not sufficiently developed in this regard.
 This translation process, including steps and decisions taken, were documented by MH.

 The KPIs will be used to evaluate recurrent miscarriage services in all 19 maternity units/hospitals across the Republic of Ireland as part of the RE:CURRENT study, and were formulated as such.
 While they are being developed for research purposes to understand what care is currently provided to those who experience recurrent miscarriage, the KPIs may also be used to inform quality improvement efforts at local, regional and national levels; they will not be used for accountability purposes (e.g. pay-for-performance).